 Hatton Outreach Teacher

 Hatton School is a Special Primary School for pupils with general learning difficulties and other more complex needs such as Autism/Asperger’s Syndrome.
 Some pupils have speech and communication difficulties.
-The Hatton Outreach Teacher supports pupils with Statements of Special Educational Need and EHC Plans at Loxford School, as well as those SEN support children who are referred directly for advice and support.
+The Hatton Outreach Teacher supports pupils with Statements of Special Educational Need and EHC Plans at Aldborough, as well as those SEN support children who are referred directly for advice and support.

 The New Rush Hall Outreach Teacher